 The Feed the Future Innovation Lab for Fish (Fish Innovation Lab) is a U.S. Agency for International Development (USAID)-funded program that aims to improve nutrition and livelihoods of vulnerable people in developing nations by improving availability and access to fish.
 This can be accomplished by improving aquaculture (fish farming) and/or by improving sustainable fisheries (harvesting of fish from natural marine or freshwater systems).
 The Fish Innovation Lab conducts applied research and capacity-building (extension) projects in developing nations to improve aquaculture and fisheries technologies, reduce and mitigate risks to these industries, and improve human outcomes from them.
-Countries with current Fish Innovation Lab projects include Bangladesh, Cambodia, Nigeria, Zambia and Kenya.
+Countries with current Fish Innovation Lab projects include Bangladesh, Cambodia, Ghana, Kenya, Malawi, Nigeria, and Zambia.

 Because the Fish Innovation Lab is hosted by the Mississippi State University College of Veterinary Medicine, veterinary students here have the unique opportunity to engage and learn about international development and food security by participating in its programs.
 Students could participate in Fish Innovation Lab projects in fish health and biosecurity.
 Depending on student interest, students could also participate in projects on improving feeds for fish, improving fish genetics, developing aquaculture technology, optimizing fish yields from harvesting oceans or freshwater, food safety, or improving human nutrition through fish.

 Project opportunities for students are possible in countries where the Fish Innovation Lab works.
 For more information about these opportunities, please contact the Fish Innovation Lab Director Dr. Mark Lawrence, Director of the Fish Innovation Lab (email@example.com).

 For more information about the Fish Innovation Lab and its current projects, please click here.